jhnwllr/gbif_shapefile_geocoder/README.md

 Finally you can run the jar using `spark2-submit`.

-These configurations are reccommended by geospark. `--conf "spark.driver.memory=10g" --conf "spark.network.timeout=1000s" --conf "spark.driver.maxResultSize=5g"`
+These configurations are reccommended by **geospark**. `--conf "spark.driver.memory=10g" --conf "spark.network.timeout=1000s" --conf "spark.driver.maxResultSize=5g"`

 You should also include 4 additional
 Arguments: